The wildlife wonders of Klaserie

 Every year, the Africa Geographic Photographer of the Year competition showcases a plethora of phenomenal photos from around Africa by professional and amateur photographers, alike.
 The lucky winners are awarded incredible prizes that reflect their talent.

-Wildlife photographer Willem Kruger won first place in the ‘travel’ category in 2017 and enjoyed a memorable trip to the luxurious Klaserie Sands River Camp in the Greater Kruger as his prize.
+Wildlife photographer Willem Kruger won first place in the ‘travel’ category in 2017 and enjoyed a memorable trip to Klaserie Private Nature Reserve in the Greater Kruger as his prize.
 The following is an account of his magnificent experience, in his own words.

 Willem’s photographic adventure